OCA/commission/sale_commission/readme/CONFIGURE.rst

      percentage.
 You can fill the percentage in the field "Fixed percentage".
    * **By sections**: percentage varies depending amount intervals.
 You can fill intervals and percentages in the section "Rate definition".
+   * **By category / product / variant**: you can define multiple rules based on product category, product template, product variant or global rule.
+These rules will be applied one by one according to priority until one suitable rule is not found.

 #.
 Select the base amount for computing the percentage: